FreeTheBeans/java-bean-journey/README.md

 ## Mission Statement

-At FreeTheBeans, our mission is clear: to break the shackles of bean packaging oppression and lead legumes to newfound freedom!
-Join our community of adventurous beans as we embark on daring escapades, navigating through text-based console adventures, dodging packaging machinery, and outsmarting bean counters.
+At FreeTheBeans, our mission is clear: to break the shackles of bean culinary operations and lead legumes to newfound freedom!
+Join our community of adventurous beans as we embark on daring escapades, navigating through text-based console adventures, dodging hungry BBD members, and outsmarting bean eaters.

-## Get Started
+## Get Started | Running the Source Code
 ### ℹ️ Prerequisites:
 - Have [Java JDK](https://maven.apache.org/install.html) installed
 - Have [Maven](https://maven.apache.org/install.html) installed